Screenshots may differ slightly depending on software version.

 Now click the Options button to see what you can control for the numerical optimization.

 Press Help to get details on the optimization options.
 One that you should experiment with is the Duplicate Solution Filter, which establishes the “epsilon” (minimum difference) for eliminating essentially identical solutions.
 After doing your first search for the optimum, go back to this Option and slide it one way and the other.
-Observe what happens to the solutions presented by Design-Expert.
+Observe what happens to the solutions.
 If you move the Filter bar to the right, you decrease the number.
 Conversely, moving the bar to the left increases the solutions.

 Click OK to close Optimization Options.